All Episodes

 You know, we've seen that in movie after movie as well, haven't we?

-I don't want to get involved until the war comes to them and they get uh attacked by one side unnecessarily now they get galvanized and they're in it.
+I don't want to get involved until the war comes to them and they get attacked by one side unnecessarily.

-I I think that's the key thing.
+I think that's the key thing.

 You know, we lose our wars before they even begin because we don't talk about why we should be there.

-And if we go to war for an unjust cause, uh we are going to lose that war eventually because the people who have a just cause in terms of defending themselves are going to have the determination to finish it and whatever it takes.
+And if we go to war for an unjust cause, we are going to lose that war eventually because the people who have a just cause in terms of defending themselves are going to have the determination to finish it and whatever it takes.

 That is the most important thing, I think, is that determination.

-Uh and and how are we going to fight this?
+Have we been attacked and how are we going to fight this?

-But when we ignore that and we start acting as the world's policeman, then what we've done is we've sown the seeds of a shaky foundation that isn't going to be able to sustain us.
+But when we ignore that and we start acting as the world's policemen, then what we've done is we've sown the seeds of a shaky foundation that isn't going to be able to sustain us.

 If they had invaded us, we would still be fighting them.